susanev/uw-stars-cse/exploring-cs/lessons/week3/plan.md

 # Week 3 plan
-* Check in with Diallo
+* Check in with Dante

 ## (5 minutes) Announcements
 * Check Slack!